 The earliest records that the native Americans were growing something else comes from structured deposits of seeds.
 Seeds fall into soil, but they don’t fall en masse into pits.
 Neither do they accidentally fall into bags and baskets, so we know they were deliberately collected.
 If you’re sceptical, you could ask how do we know they were eaten?
 There’s been someone sifting through human palaeofaeces, and among everything else, they found the remains of seeds.

 But maybe they were just spectacularly good at gathering, how do we know it was agriculture?
 For that, there’s the botanical evidence.
 You can measure differences in the morphology of the seeds.
 They use Chenopodium berlandieri, goosefoot, as an example.
-The domesticated form of C. berlandieri has a much thinner seed coat, than its wild relative and experiments with modern domesticated goosefoot might explain what.
+The domesticated form of C. berlandieri has a much thinner seed coat, than its wild relative and experiments with modern domesticated goosefoot might explain why.

 Mueller et al. refer back to Chenopodium berlandieri ssp. nutalliae, domesticated in Mexico, to show the importance of tending the crop.
 They find that this form of C. berlandieri will not germinate until it’s been in cold moist soil for a few weeks.
 Then it will germinate easily.
 Because I can be a bit slow of thinking, I thought that ease of germination would make it much stronger as a weed.
 Seed that germinates well surely has an advantage.
 It turns out the opposite is true.